mintlayer/core/docs/blog.md

 Mintlayer combines combines the best features of different chains in a novel way.

-**TODO** Order of the items?

 At a glance, Mintlayer offers:

 - Native tokenization, including NFTs and confidential tokens
 - Support for WebAssembly smart contracts
+- Formidable security and privacy features, by virtue of its UTXO system and the Chainscript scripting language
 - Signature aggregation through BLS
 - Fully interoperablity with bitcoin and the lightning network
-- Formidable security and privacy features

 ## Native tokenization ##:

-Mintlayer's native token, MLT, is used for staking and for paying transaction fees.
+Mintlayer's native token, MLT, is used for staking and for paying transaction fees (**TODO** not sure about the transaction fees).
 In addition, minting your own token on Mintlayer is as easy as submitting a transaction.
 No smart contract is required!

 **TODO** Why is ease of minting important?
 I'd like to articulate a bit more on this